...

 Is 37 too old to start a new career?

-Is 31 too late to change careers?
-Is 33 too old to change your career?
+Well, is 31 too late to change careers?
+Is 33 too old?
 And is it too late to switch careers at 35?
+Ah, now I’ve got it: are you too old to change careers at 39?

-People: our insecurities are showing.
+But our insecurities are showing.

-If your current career is impacting your happiness, your fulfillment, your personal definition of success, or your mental health — you deserve a meaningful career change.
+If your current career impacts your happiness, fulfillment, definition of success, or mental health — it’s not worth it.

 Scroll to Top